DaveBackus/Data_Bootcamp_Book/py-fun2.md

 for letter in word:
     print(letter)
 ```
-(Surely we can think of something more interesting than this!)
+(You might think we could come up with a more interesting example than this.
+Sadly no.)

 **Example.**  Here's one that combines a `for` loop with an `if` statement to identify and print the vowels in a word: